 Although I find some credibility in the eczema/heredity link, I think the most significant factor with the chance to make it worse is your eating habits.
 Tommy himself demonstrated how his skin condition worsened after he ate wheat products and drank milk at lunch time.
 For me, I usually see an increase in skin redness and itchiness if I consume a food I know I shouldn’t.
 If you know you’re reactive to wheat, gluten, dairy, or various other foods, it’s best to stay away from those foods at all costs.

 On top of that, people’s eczema’s problems are worsened simply by a bad diet.
-If your diet is full of processed foods, your eczema will worsen, guaranteed.
-The most beneficial diet for someone with skin inflammation is to eat whole foods, including organic fruits, vegetables, and grass-fed meats, along with sources of healthful fats, such as coconut oil, fish, and nuts.
+If your diet is loaded with processed foods, your eczema will worsen, guaranteed.
+The most beneficial diet for someone with skin inflammation is to eat whole foods, including organic fruits and vegetables, grass-fed meats, healthful fats, such as coconut oil, fish, and nuts.
 The intake of healthy fats is crucial.
 Eczema Natural Healing site says,